Pokecube-Development/pokecube/source/trainers/trainer_editor.rst

 Spawning and Editing NPCs
 **************************

-Spawning and editing of NPCs in pokecube is best done with the Trainer Editor gui.
+Spawning and editing of NPCs in |Pokecube| is best done with the Trainer Editor gui.
 This can be enabled by assigning the ``EditTrainer`` hotkey in the vanilla minecraft controls menu, and then accessed by pressing the assigned key.

 This gui has 3 main modes: